isomerpages/cris-scri/news-and-events/workshops-and-training/_posts/2025-11-02-post-Clinical Trials Basics for Investigators.md

 image: ""
 variant: tiptap
 ---
-<p>Transform your healthcare career and become part of the next generation
-of clinical trial investigators.</p>
+<h3>Transform your healthcare career and become part of the next generation of clinical trial investigators.</h3>
 <p>The Clinical Trials Basics for Investigators programme offers comprehensive
 training in the dynamic world of clinical trials, where cutting-edge medical discoveries begin.
 Whether you're a clinician curious about research methodology,